Type Conversions

 From Julia to PostgreSQL

 Currently all types are printed to strings and given to LibPQ as such, with no special treatment.
 Expect this to change in a future release.
-For now, you can convert the data to strings yourself before passing to execute
+For now, you can convert the data to strings yourself before passing to execute.
+This should only be necessary for data types whose Julia string representation is not valid in PostgreSQL, such as arrays.

 julia> A = collect(12:15);